kaubu/my-languages/My Languages/Artein/Syntax.md

 # Normal word order
 Artein is an SOV language.
 The full word order is:
-1. Particles
+1. Particles + Subject
-2. Subject
-3. Time
+2. Time
-4. Manner
+3. Manner
-5. Place
+4. Place
-6. Object
+5. Particles + Object
-7. Adverb
+6. Adverb
-8. Verb
+7. Verb

 For example, using the sentence "I'm travelling to Munich by car today" would result in this sentence: